zammad/zammad-org/src/en/contribute/style-guide.md

 having to read a lot.

-Due to the fact that a documentation can't cover everything (otherwise it would be on a code-like detail level), the relevance has to be considered.
-If parts with a common use case are missing, it should be intended to include them in the documentation.
+Due to the fact that a documentation can't cover everything (otherwise it would be on a code-like detail level), the relevance has to be considered too.
+If parts with a common use case are missing, it should be intended to include them in.

 ## Style and Rules